clirdlf/ndsa.org/meetings.md

 ### **Sponsorship Opportunities**

 Is your organization interested in becoming a sponsor of #digipres19 or the [DLF Forum](https://forum2019.diglib.org)?
 Take a look at our  [sponsorship opportunities](https://forum2019.diglib.org/sponsorship-opportunities/) and please contact [lkwasigroch@clir.org](mailto:lkwasigroch@clir.org) if you would like more information.

+### **Can't make it to Tampa?**

+If you aren't able to join us in Tampa this year, there are a number of ways to follow along at home.

+**Tune into the opening plenary livestream.** The opening plenary of Digital Preservation 2019: Critical Junctures will be livestreamed thanks to generous support from [Carnegie Mellon University Libraries](https://www.library.cmu.edu).
+[Tune in](https://forum2019.diglib.org/livestream-recordings/) on Wednesday, October 16, from 2-4pm ET or [bookmark this page](https://forum2019.diglib.org/livestream-recordings/) to view the recording later.

+**Browse the conference program.** The program for Digital Preservation 2019: Critical Junctures is available [here](https://forum2019.diglib.org/schedule/).

+**Follow along in shared notes.** Shared notes for all sessions (including [Learn@DLF](https://forum2019.diglib.org/learnatdlf/) and the [DLF Forum](https://forum2019.diglib.org/)) are available here: [bit.ly/2019DLF](bit.ly/2019DLF).

+**Check out presentations in the OSF Repository.** All presenters are encouraged to share their presentations in our OSF Repository, available here [https://osf.io/view/ndsa2019/](https://osf.io/view/ndsa2019/).

+Having trouble find something?
+Get in touch at [forum@diglib.org](mailto:forum@diglib.org).

 ### **2019 DigiPres Organizing Committee**